amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 # COLLECTION

+I present in this section my small collection of HP RPN programmable calculators.
+With sadness, I watched HP's calculator business dwindled over the years.
+So, when the 35th anniversary HP 35s RPN model came out in 2007, I snatched one up.
+Several years ago, I bought the HP Prime for my son, when he entered middle school.
+The rest, I purchased on eBay.

 ## *Voyager*

+In 1981, HP launched the Voyager Series of affordable, compact, programmable, scientific RPN calculators.
+The design was revolutionary, compared to the model, the HP-41C, which was introduced a couple of years earlier in 1979.
+The HP-41C is a milestone model amongst HP calculators.
+It was the flagship of the line.
+Its claim to fame was the external programme memory in the form of magnetic strips.
+But at 295 USD (almost 1,200 USD in 2021), it was not accessible to most engineers and engineering students.
+The 135 USD (over 400 USD in 2021) HP-11C, though still expensive, was within reach to many.

 #### HP-11C

 ![HP-11C](./figures/HPcalculators/DSC00203.JPG)

+The HP-11C was introduced in 1981 as the first of the Voyager Series of revolutionary, compact calculators.
+In all the essentials, it is similar to top-of-the line HP-15C, only lacking some advanced features.
+Regardless, it has everything an engineer needed, daily: complex numbers, trigonometric functions, hyperbolic functions, degree-radian-gradiant angular measures.

 #### HP-15C

 ![HP-15C](./figures/HPcalculators/DSC00205.JPG)

+The HP-15C came out in 1982 as the alpha of the Voyager Series.
+It added a few advanced features like root solver, numerical integration, and matrix computation.
+Given that Just a year after the omega of the series, the HP-11C, was released and given that the HP-15C sold for the same 135 USD price, it must have been a gut-punch for those who bought the HP-11C.
+This was not to be the only time HP would do this to the early-adopters, however.

+Being an electrical engineer, I have always fancied the HP-15C; it has everything an electrical engineer needs: complex numbers, polar-rectangular conversion, hyperbolic functions, matrices, programmability, and RPN to boot.
+Its programme memory capacity of less than 500 bytes is laughable by modern standards, but it was considered adequate in its day.
+I have owned my HP-15C since 1985.

 #### HP-16C

 ![HP-16C](./figures/HPcalculators/DSC00206.JPG)

+The HP-16C came out the same year as the HP-15C, but at 150 USD, it was slightly more expensive.
+The HP-16C was aimed squarely at computer scientists.
+It implements binary, octal, decimal, and hexadecimal number systems.
+It has all the fancy bit-twiddling capabilities: and, or, xor, masking, shifting, 1's complement, 2's complement, and the rest.
+But the HP-16C lacks trigonometric functions, hyperbolic functions, complex numbers, etc. It is useless for general STEM use.

+I do believe the HP-16C was untimely.
+Its bit-twiddling features would have been an indispensable tool in the 1960s and 1970s, when assembly language was the daily call to prayer for most programmers.
+But by the 1980s, most programmers had switched to high-level languages like FORTRAN, LISP, Pascal, C, or Smalltalk.
+Bit manipulation was no longer a prevalent activity amongst programmers by then.

 ## ***Pioneer***

 #### HP-32S

 ![HP-32S](./figures/HPcalculators/DSC00207.JPG)

+I bought my HP-32S in 1989, the year after it was introduced.
+At only 70 USD (160 USD in 2021), it was eminently affordable as a backup (or rather, an upgrade) to my much-loved HP-15C.
+The HP-32S has all the features the HP-15C has, including root solver and numerical integration, except matrix computation.
+And it has many of HP-16C features, like base conversions and binary flags.

+I bought the HP-32S, because I liked its crisp, 5x7 matrix display, its 32 KB programme memory, and its readable programme text (as opposed to the HP-15C's assembly numeric codes).
+To be reasonable, I must admit that the HP-32S is much more user friendly than the HP-15C.
+But I unreasonably remain an ardent fan of the HP-15C.

 ## *Clamshell*